 During alcohol addiction treatment, you will start with an evaluation to help the staff determine which program you need to be successful.
 Many people start with medically supervised detox.

-After detox, you will receive addiction treatment.
+After detox, you will receive alcohol addiction treatment.
 This usually involves education, skill-building, individual therapy, holistic therapies, group therapy, and, sometimes, family therapy.
 The goal of treatment is to give you the skills to live your life without returning to alcohol abuse.
 You will have the chance to practice these skills in a calm, supportive environment with the help of your staff and a community of peers.
 The length of your treatment program will depend on several factors, including the length and severity of your addiction.

 Find an Alcohol Rehab in Massachusetts Today